strimzi/strimzi.github.io/_posts/2023-01-22-auto-restarting-connectors.md

 	...
 10 more
 ```

-And the task will fail.
+And the task fails.
-In the next reconciliation, the operator will restart it.
+In the next reconciliation, the operator restarts the task.
-You can see this also in the operator log:
+You can see this in the operator log:

 ```
 2023-01-22 23:04:24 INFO  AbstractOperator:239 - Reconciliation #73(timer) KafkaConnect(myproject/my-connect): KafkaConnect my-connect will be checked for creation or modification